All Episodes

 He's been very clear.

-Everybody she is withholding everybody with an open mind knows that something happened at Benghazi that they are still covering up, and they are not going to release them.
+Everybody with an open mind knows that something happened at Benghazi that they are still covering up.

 We haven't acted.

-I could have cut you off at the past.
+I could have cut you off at the past, but I'm an honest guy.

 That's how they do it in Hollywood.

-Whenever somebody poses an idea, they say, Oh, yeah, yeah, yeah.
+Whenever somebody poses an idea, they say, oh, yeah, yeah, yeah.

 We've been thinking about that for years.

-Look at this the documentation.
+Look at this documentation.

 And then they go immediately make it up.